carbon-language/carbon-lang/llvm/docs/LinkTimeOptimization.rst

 the developer take advantage of intermodular optimizations without making any significant changes to the developer's makefiles or build system.
 This is achieved through tight integration with the linker.
-In this model, the linker treates LLVM bitcode files like native object files and allows mixing and matching among them.
+In this model, the linker treats LLVM bitcode files like native object files and allows mixing and matching among them.
 The linker uses `libLTO`_, a shared object, to handle LLVM bitcode files.
 This tight integration between the linker and LLVM optimizer helps to do optimizations that are not possible in other models.
 The linker